How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each round, flat-faced, bevelled edged, scored, dark yellow tablet identified "APO" over "50-25" contains triamterene 50 mg and hydrochlorothiazide 25 mg.
+Each round, flat-faced, bevelled-edged, scored, yellow tablet identified "APO" over "50-25" contains 50 mg of triamterene and 25 mg of hydrochlorothiazide.
+Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, lactose monohydrate, magnesium stearate, and sunset yellow aluminium lake 40 %.

 How should I use this medication?